Dolibarr/dolibarr-docker/README.md

             - mariadb
 ```

+Then build and run all services (-d is to run in background)
+`sudo docker-compose up -d`

+You can check the web and the mariadb containers are up with
+`sudo docker-compose ps`

-Then run all services `docker-compose up -d`.
-Now, go to http://0.0.0.0 to access to the new Dolibarr installation.
+Now, go to http://0.0.0.0 to access to the new Dolibarr installation, first admin login is admin/admin.

+Note: If you local port 80 is alreayd used on the host, you can replace "80:80" with "xx:80" with xx a free port on the host.
+You will be
+able to access the Dolibarr using the URL http://0.0.0.0:xx

-### Other examples
+Other examples:

 You can find several examples in the `examples` directory, such as:
  - [Running Dolibarr with a mysql server](./examples/with-mysql/dolibarr-with-mysql.md)
  - [Running Dolibarr with a Traefik reverse proxy](./examples/with-rp-traefik/dolibarr-with-traefik.md)
  - [Running Dolibarr with secrets](./examples/with-secrets/dolibarr-with-secrets.md)

 ## Upgrading version and migrating DB
 The `install.lock` file is located inside the container volume `/var/www/documents`.

 Remove the `install.lock` file and start an updated version container.
 Ensure that env `DOLI_INSTALL_AUTO` is set to `1`.
 It will migrate Database to the new version.
 You can still use the standard way to upgrade through web interface.

 ## Early support for PostgreSQL
 Setting `DOLI_DB_TYPE` to `pgsql` enable Dolibarr to run with a PostgreSQL database.